tty1105/tty1105.github.io/_pages/cv.md

 * IRTF (2025A003, 28.2h): Cosmic-ray processing of interstellar ice towards supernova remnant W51C
 * IRTF (2025A007, 14h): Probing the cosmic-ray ionization towards the Cygnus Cocoon
 * Yebes (25A004, 27.2h): A Q-band line survey towards supernova remnant W28
+* IRAM 30m (006-25, 28.9h): Cosmic ray ionization towards supernova remnant HB9
+* IRAM 30m (016-25, 39.4h): Origin of the narrow SiO emission in IRDC G33.69-0.01
+* NOEMA (S25AN, 19.0h): J- and C-shock chemistry towards clump C of supernova ramnant IC443
+* NOEMA (S25AS, 15.6h): Probing the molecular cloud exposed to shock and cosmic rays from supernova remnant 3C391